hrishin/dns-records/README.md

 ```

 ### 4. Apply Changes
-Execute the updates commite the change to your branch,
+Execute the updates commit the change to your branch,
 raise the the pull requests.

 #### Committing and Pushing Changes